salilab/imp/doc/installation.md

 - or [Fink](http://www.finkproject.org/)

 ### Mac OS X 10.5 and 10.6
-These versions of mac os include a 'swig' binary, but it is too old to use with IMP.
+These versions of Mac OS X include a 'swig' binary, but it is too old to use with IMP.
 You need to make sure that the newer version of `swig` is found first in your `PATH`.